PetersenAndreas/Flow3Week1/README.md

 # Flow3Week1
 Andreas Petersen - cph-ap294 <br>
-(Beaware that non of the projectes were cleaned up as stated in some of the assignments.
+(Be aware that non of the projectes were cleaned up as stated in some of the assignments.
 I was lazy...)

 ## Tuesday - 24/03-2020
 The assignment "JavaScript/React" can be found in the in the folder "Week1Day1" under Tir-24-03-2020.